YasmineBB/curated/README.md

 I followed along with the Code Institute walkthrough project, Boutique Ado, which has been greatly helpful, and a lot of the code in this project has been used and adapted from that.

-Content on the site has been written by myself.

 ### Content

-Content for some of the artist profiles and product descriptions were used and adapted from [Print Club London](https://printclublondon.com/).
+Most of the content on the site has been written by myself with some content for a few of the artist profiles were used and adapted from [Print Club London](https://printclublondon.com/).

 ### Media